 Frank Robinson, co-founder and president of SyncDev, introduced the concept of a minimum viable product in 2001.
 Later, the term became popular thanks to entrepreneurs Steve Blank and Eric Ries, the founder of the Lean Startup methodology.

-Before launching a product with many functions, it is advisable to build an MVP.
+Before launching a product with many functions, it is advisable to employ minimum viable product development services.
 You need fewer resources to develop an MVP than a fully-fledged product.
 Also, you can test how customers use the MVP and collect their feedback to improve your product.

 Benefits of starting and testing a business idea with an MVP